opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 ## Code points

-Now that let's define the numerical value.
+Now, let's define the numerical value.
 The correct name for that is *Unicode code point*.
 A code point is the basic part of information.
 A text is a sequence of code points.
 A grapheme can be defined by one or many code points.
 For instance, the `é` grapheme can be written in two ways:

  * using the `e` code point (U+0065), followed by the `´` code point (U+0301).
  * using a single code point (U+00E9)